liathoffman/old-yaronwittenstein/posts/top-7-productivity-tips-for-any-developer.md

 One of the most frequent actions while programming is questioning "What's the syntax for doing _X_ in programming language _Y_?"

-Instead of Googling for a syntax keyword or for some example showing how to use the standard-library, it's suggested to have an offline documentation ready for instant search on our machine.
+Instead of Googling for a syntax keyword or for some example showing how to use the standard-library, it's suggested to have offline documentation ready for instant search on our machine.
 It can save loads of time and reduce context-switches substantially while programming.

 I use the most popular offline documentation tool for Mac called [Dash][Dash].
 It comes with documentation sets for almost every programming-language